• Skip to primary navigation

 Kale and Cranberry Salad with Dreamy Hazelnuts

-Made by Anastasia - Serves: 6 Filed Under: Dinner Salads, Gourmet Salads, Low Carb, Salad Index, Spring Salads, Vegetarian
+Made by Anastasia Papapetros - Serves 6 Filed Under: Dinner Salads, Gourmet Salads, Green Salad Recipes, Low Carb Salads, Salad Index, Salad Recipes By Ingredient, Salads by Diet, Salads with Cheese, Salads with Fruit, Spring Salads, Vegetarian Salads

 Share2